 Shall be responsible for the proper functioning of the various offices of the Executive Committee.

+Shall be responsible for ensuring that the operation of the association is in compliance with all prevailing laws, rules and regulation

+Shall be the first signatory for all legal and financial documents on behalf of the association.

-VICE PRESIDENT:
+B. VICE PRESIDENT:

-Shall take over the duties of the President in his/her absence or at his/her request.
+1. Shall take over the duties of the President in his/her absence or at his/her request.